photoprism/photoprism-docs/docs/getting-started/docker-compose.md

     [https://dl.photoprism.app/docker/macos/docker-compose.yml](https://dl.photoprism.app/docker/macos/docker-compose.yml) :material-download:

-    It's important to [increase the Docker memory limit](img/docker-resources-advanced.jpg) to 4 GB or more, as the default of 2 GB may reduce indexing performance and cause unexpected restarts.
+    It is important to [increase the Docker memory limit to 4 GB](img/docker-resources-advanced.jpg) or more, as the default of 2 GB can reduce indexing performance and cause unexpected restarts.
+    Also, ensure that you configure at least 4 GB of swap space.

 !!! danger ""
     Always change `PHOTOPRISM_ADMIN_PASSWORD` so that the app starts with a **secure initial password**.